jgeller112/cogsci_researchmethod/content/home/syllabus.md

 *Each step must be finished in order*

-- **20%** (Assignments).
+- **20%** (Small Assignments).
 You will complete several short assignments related to the material covered in class.
 The details of the assignments will be described in more detail in class.

 - **20%** (Presentation Reflections).
 We will have a number of guest lectures from cognitive scientists in the class.
 For each talk, I want a short (~500 word) reflection that (1) summarizes the talk including what and how a method was used and (2) connects the talk to something discussed in class or from the readings.
 For example, you could discuss the limitations and advantages of a certain method and if you think the speaker used the method correctly.
-In additon to this, you should come up with a question or two you had while listening to the talk.
+In addition to this, you should come up with a question or two you had while listening to the talk.
 The point of this is to get you to engage with the talks.
 It is a real treat to have these guest lectures and we want to make sure the talkers have our full attention.
 Each reflection will be due on Sunday at 11:59 PM the week of the talk.

 - **10%** (Extension Paper).
 You will be expected to write a short 6 – 10 page double spaced paper that details the replication project you conducted and how you would like to expand upon it in some way, either by hypothesizing a short follow up to address some issue that arose during it.
 You can use this paper to propose an extension using a method we talked about in class.

+# Late Assignments

+I am pretty flexible and we are currently living through a global pandemic.
+Please let me know BEFORE THE DUE DATE and we can work something out.

 # Absences